Class MultimapSubject

 • containsAtLeastEntriesIn

-Fails if the Multimap does not contain at least the entries in the argument Multimap.
+Checks that the actual multimap contains at least the entries in the argument Multimap.

 A subsequent call to Ordered.inOrder() may be made if the caller wishes to verify that the entries are present in the same order as given.
 That is, the keys are present in the given order in the key set, and the values for each key are present in the given order order in the value collections.